 Relatively high rainfall up on the mountain quickly drains through these river systems, contributing to high water flows and the swift clearance of excessive sedimentation.
-This has resulted in, clean, clear water accessible to generations of
+This has resulted in, clean, clear water accessible to generations of Taranaki lwi.

-Taranaki lwi.
 The river courses, waterfalls and pools were also ceremonial sites used for baptism and other forms of consecration including tohi (child dedication ceremony), pure (tapu removal ceremony) and hahunga (exhumation ceremony).
 The practice of hahunga involved the scraping and cleansing of bones after being laid on a whata (stage), or suspended from trees to allow for the decomposition of the flesh from the body.
-The bones were then painted with kōkōwai (red ochre) wrapped and interred in caves, some of these were on the banks of rivers on the plains while others were high up on the mountain.
+The bones were then painted with kokowai (red ochre) wrapped and interred in caves, some of these were on the banks of rivers on the plains while others were high up on the mountain.
 The natural resources along the edges of the rivers and large swamp systems commonly provided materials for everyday community life, waka (boats), housing, construction, medicine, food and clothing.
-Large deposit located along the banks of the Hangatāhua River with other known sites on the Kaitake range and Waiwhakaiho River valley above Karakatonga Pā.
+Large deposits of kokowai were also abundant in the river beds higher up on the mountain.
+Te Ahitītī was a famous Kōkōwai deposit located along the banks of the Hangatāhua River with other known sites on the Kaitake range and Waiwhakaiho River valley above Karakatonga Pā.
 These sites were fiercely guarded by Taranaki lwi.

 The waterways within the Taranaki lwi rohe also traditionally provided the best access routes to inland cultivations and village sites further up on the mountain and the ranges.
 Some of these routes became celebrated and were conferred names that confirmed the importance of the places they led to.
 Te Arakaipaka was a route that followed the Pitoone, Timaru and Waiorehu streams up onto various sites on the Kaitake and Pouākai ranges.
 Tararua was another route that followed the Whenuariki Stream to Te Iringa, Pirongia, Pukeiti and Te Kōhatu on the Kaitake range.
 The Hangatāhua River was also a key route up onto the Ahukawakawa swamp basin.
 The Kapoaiaia River also provided a pathway for Taranaki lwi hapū, Ngāti Haupoto.
-This began at Pukehāmoamoa (close to the Cape Lighthouse on the sea coast) and went to Te Umupua, Orokotehe, Te Ahitahutahu, Ongaonga and onto the Ahukawakawa Swamp60 where a whare was situated.
-The Ōkahu River was another well-known route to Te Apiti and onto Te Maru, a fortified pā high up on Taranaki Maunga.
-Te Maru Pā had extensive cultivations and satellite kāinga before it was attacked by Ngāpuhi and Waikato war parties in the early 1800's with great slaughter.
+This began at Pukehāmoamoa (close to the Cape Lighthouse on the sea coast) and went to Te Umupua, Orokotehe, Te Ahitahutahu, Ongaonga and onto the Ahukawakawa